nfisher23/nickolasfisher.com/content/blog/An-Example-Upgrade-and-Rollback-of-a-Deployment-image-in-Kubernetes.md

 ```

-Finally, we&#39;ll expose a way for other pods in the cluster to communicate with the pods managed by the deployment (actually, the deployment manages ReplicaSets, which in turn ensure we have enough pods) with one more yaml for cluster ip:
+Finally, we'll expose a way for other pods in the cluster to communicate with the pods managed by the deployment (actually, the deployment manages ReplicaSets, which in turn ensure we have enough pods) with one more yaml for cluster ip:

 ```yaml
 apiVersion: v1